rifkihp/rifkihp.com/content/guest-posts/2020-07-26-democratizing-coding.md

 In a sense, no-code programming is simply another step in the evolution of software development.
 As assembly language transformed into Python, Java, C, JavaScript, and other languages to create abstractions that would overlay machine code, this evolution will only make programming easier for software developers.

-Early iterations of this even appeared in the 1990s, such as computer-aided software engineering (CASE) tools.
+Early iterations of this even appeared in the 1990s, such as computer-aided Software Developering (CASE) tools.
 Adobe’s Dreamweaver and Microsoft’s Visual Basic – both of which require coding knowledge – are the precursors of the no-coding tools available today.

 But software developers needn’t fear that they’ll become obsolete.